Nothile-Moyo-Git/node_first_server/README.md

 `fs` : The File System module.
 Used to create and edit files in node.
 `path` : The FilePath module.
 This module provides utilities for working with file and directory paths.
 `os` : The Operating System module.
 Returns information about the computers operating system.

+*Streams and buffers*
+A stream is usually a stream of data being parsed by the server.
+This can be triggered by events such as an incoming request (file upload).

+Since the stream would be too large to parse in a single go, it's instead turned into chunks.
+These chunks can then be worked with before the entire stream is uploaded.
+For example, this allows you to start saving a file upload to your disk.

+A `buffer` is used to organize these chunks.
+A buffer is like a bus stop.
+The stream is the bus, and the buffer is a construct which allows the code to hold multiple chunks, work with them, and then release them when executed.